 1 Throughout this report, a distinction is made between "real" and "nominal" values of salary.
 "Real" values use the Consumer Price Index (CPI) to account for changes in cost of living due to inflation and allow salaries from different time periods to be compared with one another.
 Though the CPI includes components which vary across regions of the country (e.g., housing, food, and gasoline), the CPI represents a national average for urban consumers and may better reflect the true cost of living in some regions of the country than in others.
 "Nominal" values are the actual amounts paid to federal judges and other workers at a given time and cannot be compared over time.
-This report uses 2006 dollars as its baseline as the final inflation figures (and, as a result, the CPI) for 2007 cannot be calculated until the end of 2007.
+This report uses 2006 dollars as its baseline because that is the year for which the most recent comparison data to other professions is available.